 Finding a great resource for prevention and education resources can be your first step to busting the common myths surrounding pain management and how a reputable pain foundation could be the key to your much-needed pain care.

+Pain medicine is more ammunition in your pain resource management treatment.
 Working in partnership with your doctor can help to identify treatments that allow you to live an enjoyable, fulfilling life.
 The approach you choose should include more than just medication, but painkillers are likely to play a role.

 Treatment of chronic pain usually involves medicines and therapy.
 Medicines used for chronic pain include pain relievers, antidepressants, and anticonvulsants.

 Different types of medicines help people who have different types of pain.
 You usually use long-acting medicines for constant pain.
 Short-acting medicines treat short-term, or acute, pain.

 The goal of chronic pain treatment is to increase function and quality of life.
 Different types of medicines help people who have different types of pain.

 For instance, short-acting medicines treat pain that comes and goes.
 Long-acting medicines treat constant pain.